Could investing in solar energy pay off sooner than you think?

 Like all tax credits, the solar tax credit provides a dollar-for-dollar reduction in the amount of income taxes you would otherwise pay.

-For example, if you claim a $5,000 federal tax credit, you reduce your federal income taxes by $5,000.
+For example, if you claim a $5,000 federal tax credit this year, you reduce your federal income taxes by $5,000.

 Here’s a real-world example: